ndau/buoyantwallet/README.md

 `yarn install`

-Once this completes you must also make sure to run this command.
-Next you must install the pods for iOS with the following commands:

-`cd ios && pod install && cd ..`

-Next make sure you run the following command to get all the fonts used within the ndau wallet app

-`npm run load-assets`

-or yarn...

-`yarn load-assets`

-Next you must now start the bundler yourself.
+I find that from time to time the bundler may not start on it's own.
+I see this more with Android.
+So I tend to now start the bundler myself.
 So simply get into the root directory and execute:

 `react-native start -- --reset-cache`